 Drink only water until your urine is light yellow or straw-colored.
 This means you are hydrated.

 Add lemon, lime, cucumber, or berries to water to create a hydrating infusion if you find drinking plain water is not appetizing.

 Drink before, during, and after exercising.
 Muscle cramping while exercising is a sign of electrolyte imbalance because you’re sweating out salt.
 And remember that your muscle cells are full of water?
 When you’re dehydrated, your muscle cells break down muscle faster and build new muscle slower.
 Not a very effective workout, huh?

 Drink water between your meals (or at least 30 minutes before), not during your meals.
 You are drinking while eating dilutes the enzymes needed to digest your food, improving hydration and making you less hungry.

 Anytime you reach for a snack, have some water first because you might have been thirsty instead!
 Studies have shown that people who drink 16oz before meals also tend to eat less overall.

 Avoid iced water!
 Drinking iced water with your meals lowers nutrient absorption during digestion.

 And the most obvious – drink when you’re thirsty!

-You’ve always known water is important, but now you know why.
+You’ve always known water is essential, but now you know why.
 Having a healthy mind and body means prioritizing hydration.
-And the added benefits of great skin and weight loss are icing on the cake.
+And the added benefits of great skin and weight loss are the icing on the cake.

 If hydration is already a part of your health program, but you want to take things to the next level, let’s talk!